RULES OF THE FEDA ONE ACT PLAY FESTIVAL

 - Teachers are reminded that they are in charge of back stage and actors and cannot expect the theatre staff to discipline and do artistic work for each production.
 Students must NEVER be left unattended in the venue.

-- Please only use the two hours for your technical rehearsal allowed in the theatre.
+- Please only use the ONE AND A HALF hours for your technical rehearsal allowed in the theatre.
 You must arrive on time and will not be permitted to go over time if you are late as this will inconvenience the school that is after your rehearsal.

 - Please leave the dressing rooms as you find them.